venkytv/mail-assistant/README.md

 * `--nats-stream`: Specify the NATS stream to subscribe to.
 * `--nats-consumer`: Specify the NATS consumer name.
 * `--nats-subject`: Specify the NATS subject to publish actions to.
+* `--nats-task-subject`: Specify the NATS subject to publish tasks to.
 * `--nats-notification-subject`: Specify the NATS subject to publish notifications to.
 * `--limit`: Specify the number of messages to process.
 * `--debug`: Enable debug logging.